Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Introduction

+We evaluate the proposed method on two complementary structure-preserving manga editing tasks: text removal, which removes existing content, and screentone synthesis, which adds local visual patterns to line art.
+Because the method assumes only a Rectified Flow-based editing process and does not depend on a particular network architecture, we test it across several Qwen and FLUX backbones.
+For text removal, quantitative and qualitative improvements are observed in the main Qwen Image Edit 2509 setting.
+Results on the other backbones further show that the same correction is applicable without model-specific training and can improve a range of text-removal metrics.
+For screentone synthesis, qualitative comparisons in the supplementary material show that the proposed correction better preserves the input composition.

+We also evaluate computational efficiency.
+The edit-prompt and empty-prompt predictions are computed together in a single batched model call at each corrected step, so the proposed correction requires neither parameter updates nor an additional \emph{sequential} neural-network pass.
+Nevertheless, the batched prediction increases the total computation and minibatch memory footprint; we therefore measure both runtime and peak memory for FLUX.1 Kontext on an A6000 GPU and additionally measure runtime for Qwen Image Edit 2509 on an H200 GPU.
+For the A6000/FLUX.1 Kontext configuration, the runtime and peak-memory overhead are 11\% and 0.1\%, respectively, while the additional H200/Qwen Image Edit 2509 measurement shows a 0.1\% runtime increase (Sec.~\ref{sec:runtime}).

+Finally, the input anchor makes the method particularly well suited to local edits that preserve global composition.
+One current limitation is that the correction is not designed for edits requiring substantial changes in shape, pose, layout, or semantics.
+Extending the method with an adaptive anchoring mechanism for such edits is an important direction for future work.

-Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first inference-time adaptation method for image editing models. \item We achieve training-free inference-time adaptation with extremely small additional cost by slightly correcting the generation trajectory so that the original image is faithfully reconstructed under an empty prompt. \item The proposed method supports generic manga image editing, and in our experiments it even outperforms models trained specifically for individual manga editing tasks. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first inference-time adaptation method for image editing models. \item We introduce a lightweight, training-free trajectory correction that uses empty-prompt reconstruction as an input-specific anchor for preserving global composition, without training or architectural changes. \item Experiments indicate improved performance in the main text-removal setting and better composition preservation in qualitative screentone-synthesis results, with small practical overhead. \end{itemize}